Collie vs Shetland Sheepdog

 The Collie is known for being a moderate-energy herding breed with a distinctive personality.
 Herding breeds are intelligent, alert, and may try to herd family members, especially children.

-With a typical weight of 50-75 lbs and lifespan of 12-14 yrs, the Collie requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 50-75 lbs and lifespan of 12-14 yrs, the Collie has specific care needs shaped by its genetics and build.
 Here's what the evidence and breed data show.

 With Family Members